spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 # Overview

-Apply the profile with the Spectro VM Dashboard integration pack to your MAAS cluster to enable the VM Dashboard.
+Apply the profile with the Spectro VM Dashboard integration pack to your cluster to enable the VM Dashboard.

 # Prerequisites

-- A cluster profile with the Spectro VM Dashboard add-on configured.
+- A cluster profile with the Spectro VM Dashboard integration add-on configured.

 - Two defined cluster role bindings for every user: ``spectro-list-namespaces``and ``spectro-list-vmtemplates``.